 MELODY-1

 The Macitentan in combined prE- and post-capiLlary pulmOnary hypertension due to left ventricular DYsfunction (MELODY-1) study was a prospective, multicenter, double-blind, randomized, placebo-controlled, parallel-group, 12-week, phase 2 study to evaluate macitentan for the treatment of patients with CpcPH due to LVD.
-The primary endpoint of the study was to evaluate the safety and tolerability based on the proportion of patients experiencing at least one of the following up to EOT: significant fluid retention (defined as an increase in body weight at any time by ≥5%, ≥5 kg from baseline due to fluid overload, or parenteral administration of diuretics) or worsening in NYHA FC from baseline.
-The exploratory efficacy endpoints included evaluation of hemodynamic variables (PVR, mPAP, mRAP, PAWP, TPR, cardiac index, cardiac output, TPG, DPG, and mixed venous oxygen saturation), echocardiographic variables, NT-proBNP, change in 6MWD, and hospitalization for worsening heart failure.1
+The primary endpoint of the study was to evaluate the safety and tolerability based on the proportion of patients experiencing at least 1 of the following up to EOT: significant fluid retention (defined as an increase in body weight at any time by ≥5%, ≥5 kg from baseline due to fluid overload, or parenteral administration of diuretics) or worsening in NYHA FC from baseline.
+The exploratory efficacy endpoints included evaluation of hemodynamic variables (PVR, mPAP, mRAP, PAWP, TPR, cardiac index, cardiac output, TPG, DPG, and mixed venous oxygen saturation), echocardiographic variables, NT-proBNP, change in 6MWD, and hospitalization for worsening HF.1

-Patients with World Health Organization (WHO) Group 2 pulmonary hypertension over 18 years old with chronic heart failure with relevant structural heart disease and/or diastolic dysfunction, ejection fraction (EF) ≥30% measured by echocardiography, and in NYHA FC II or III were included in the study.
+Patients with World Health Organization (WHO) Group 2 pulmonary hypertension over 18 years old with chronic HF with relevant structural heart disease and/or diastolic dysfunction, ejection fraction (EF) ≥30% measured by echocardiography, and in NYHA FC II or III were included in the study.
 Patients required a 6MWD ≥150 m at screening or randomization and must have met the following right heart catheterization (RHC) criteria: PAWP >15 mmHg and <25 mmHg, mPAP ≥25 mmHg at rest, PVR ≥240 dyn⋅sec/cm5, and DPG ≥7 mmHg.
-Patients also required optimal treatment of left heart failure with a stable dose of oral diuretic(s) for at least 1 week prior to the RHC and up to randomization.
-Patients with significant unrepaired structural valvular heart disease, pulmonary edema, orthopnea, moderate to severe peripheral edema despite optimal diuretic therapy, uncontrolled heart rate (HR) from atrial fibrillation (>100 bpm), unstable coronary artery disease (CAD), obstructive, restrictive, and infiltrative cardiomyopathies, severe obstructive lung disease, or moderate to severe restrictive lung disease were excluded.1
+Patients also required optimal treatment of left HF with a stable dose of oral diuretic(s) for at least 1 week prior to the RHC and up to randomization.
+Patients with significant unrepaired structural valvular heart disease, pulmonary edema, orthopnea, moderate to severe peripheral edema despite optimal diuretic therapy, uncontrolled heart rate from atrial fibrillation (>100 bpm), unstable coronary artery disease (CAD), obstructive, restrictive, and infiltrative cardiomyopathies, severe obstructive lung disease, or moderate to severe restrictive lung disease were excluded.1

 Study Results